aws-samples/aws-cdk-pipelines-datalake-etl/README.md

 ---

-## Continuous delivery of ETL jobs using CDK Pipelines
+## Continuous Delivery of ETL Jobs Using CDK Pipelines

 Figure below illustrates the continuous delivery of ETL jobs on Data Lake.